wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 This means the actual reading is likely to be in the range  310 +/- 45  for the test case.

-*How much does reducing the sample decrease accuracy?*
+*How much does reducing the sample length decrease accuracy?*

 For a 5 Minute sample  310 + (23 * 310) / 100 = 381